EBSCOIS/platform.shared.miro-pdf-parser/README.md

 - `pdf-to-svg-panel.html`: This is the side panel that opens on the left side of the Miro tool bar when clicking on the app icon.

-- `pdf-to-svg-panel.js`: This the JavaScript file that performs the parsing of the PDF file and recreates the table on the Miro board.
+- `pdf-to-svg-panel.js`: This is the JavaScript file that performs the parsing of the PDF file and recreates the table on the Miro board.
 It's called from within `pdf-to-svg-panel.html`.

 - `mirotone.css`: CSS files add styling rules to the content.
 The CSS applies styles to the elements in your HTML page.
 It's called from within `pdf-to-svg-panel.html`.

 - `pdf.min.js`: PDF.js library to parse PDF documents and convert them into SVG (https://mozilla.github.io/pdf.js/).
 It's called from within `pdf-to-svg-panel.html`.

-- `pdf.worker.min.js`: PDF Worker JavaScript file, part of PDF.js (https://mozilla.github.io/pdf.js/).
+- `pdf.worker.min.js`: PDF.js Worker library, part of PDF.js (https://mozilla.github.io/pdf.js/).
 It's called from within `pdf.min.js`.